NESCent/hip_hack_howto/research/deep_dive_notes.md

 I think this project will be a good opportunity to explore the things that people do other than coding, because most of the team members were not committing code to the repo.
 Were they working on design or user-testing?
 Documentation?
 Were some of the people learning rather than contributing (which is OK for NESCent hackathons)?
 The daily log indicates that Ignacio was integrating redlist data on Wednesday.

-However, phylogeotastic was cited as a use-case in our Phylotastic grant proposal.
-That’s an example that I know about, but there may be others that I don’t know about.
+A tangible downstream outcome and impact is that phylogeotastic was cited as a use-case in our Phylotastic grant proposal, and the proposal succeeded.

 ### research notes

 Conversation with JA planned for end of November.

-### narrative and bullet points
+### polished summary with key points

 ## Library wrappers for OT APIs (event 8, project 8)
+### status
+completed

 ### pre-assessment
 Goal was to develop client libraries for the Open Tree of Life RESTful API, in at least the languages R, Python and Ruby.
 Starting from the RESTful API itself, which was considered Level 0, the goal was to develop client functionality such that language-native primitives can be passed and received (Level 1) before attempting object wrappers (Level 2).